rjzaar/opencourse-project/README.md

 Mandatory arguments to long options are mandatory for short options too.
   -h --help               Display help (Currently displayed) -y --yes                Auto Yes to all options
-  -s --step=[INT]         Restart at the step specified.
+  -f --files              Only install site files.
+No database -s --step=[INT]         Restart at the step specified.
   -b --build-step=[INT]   Restart the build at step specified (step=6) -d --debug              Provide debug information when running this script.